hackerb9/halfshim/README.md

 ### Header format

-HALFSHIM expects an 8 byte header which is the same as HDOS's .ABS format.
+ABSLDR expects an 8 byte header which is the same as HDOS's .ABS format.

 	0: FFH	(binary type)